icebob/moleculer-java-site/src/moleculer-web.md

 route.use(new SessionCookie("SID"));
 ```

-The `services.moleculer.web.middleware.session.SessionHandler` object uses
+The services.moleculer.web.middleware.session.`SessionHandler` object uses
 "beforeCall" and "afterCall" hooks to store the "$session" structure of the request meta block.
 By default, `SessionHandler` keeps the contents of the "$session" blocks in memory for a specified time.
 `SessionHandler` looks for "$session" block based on the Session Cookie
 and copies it to all HTTP requests for the Session.
-This feature requires SessionCookie Middleware
+This feature requires SessionCookie `Middleware`
 if the application is running on a Netty server (J2EE servers have their own cookie manager).

 ```java